Dr. Vincent A. Miller

 The University also provides opportunities for experience in journalism through The Spectator, the campus newspaper, and other student publications, which provide a forum for presenting current issues and also generate spirit within the student body.

 The Department of Campus Recreation offers a variety of services, such as: aquatics, intramural sports, club sports, informal recreational outdoor programs, fitness consulting, and group fitness classes.
 All are based in the Student Recreation Center (SRC), located at 1300 Sustella Avenue.
-These activities are open to all students who register for four or more academic hours or who have a least one hour and have paid the student fees.
 The SRC is a state-of-the-art facility that includes three multipurpose basketball courts, an indoor jogging and walking track, a 9,000-square-foot weight room featuring free weights and cardiovascular equipment, an indoor pool, three racquetball courts, a large multipurpose aerobics room, and a 27-foot custom-built climbing wall.

 The Intramural Sports program is designed to provide all students, faculty, and staff the opportunity to participate in organized recreational competitions.
 Structured leagues and tournaments are offered in a diverse array of sporting activities, such as flag football, softball, basketball, soccer, volleyball, tennis, racquetball, and ultimate frisbee.
 The Intramural Sports program offers over 40 different activities during the academic year.

-The mission of Outdoor Programs is to provide access to outdoor activities that will foster the development of friendships in the campus community, to educate, and to promote outdoor recreation.
+CORE Outdoor Programs provides access to outdoor activities that will foster the development of friendships in the campus community, to educate, and to promote outdoor recreation.
 There are four different areas in Outdoor Programs: ropes course, climbing wall, outdoor trips, and outdoor rental center.
-Outdoor programs provides a venue for VSU groups to work on their team development skills.
-It also offers another way for students to experience the outdoors while still being on campus.
-The 27-foot climbing wall is located inside the student recreation center and makes you feel as if you were climbing a real mountain.
-We offer belay certification and beginning and advanced climbing classes.
 The Outdoor Trip Program, working in partnership with the Outdoor Adventure Club, travels to places close to VSU.
 Trips have included rock climbing, whitewater rafting, canoeing, mountain biking, Nordic skiing, bouldering, back packing, and skydiving.
 The Outdoor Rental Center provides students with outdoor equipment for personal use.

 The Career Opportunities office offers a “one stop shop” to assist students as they navigate the career exploration and decision making process while enrolled at VSU.
 Students are encouraged to develop personalized career plans and utilize office services to assist them in choosing majors, identifying career goals, obtaining practical work experience, and seeking relevant employment upon graduation.

-Seniors are encouraged to start their job search at the beginning of their senior year.
-The career coordinator for their major will assist them with their job search needs including resume review, interview preparation, and job search strategies.
-All students are encouraged to take advantage of Blazer Briefcase which is a free career development and job listing website offered by Career Opportunities.
+All students are encouraged to take advantage of Blazer Briefcase, which is a free career development and job listing website offered by Career Opportunities.

 For more information about services or to schedule an appointment, students may call or drop by in person.
 Career Opportunities, University Center, Entrance 5, (229) 333-5942, www.valdosta.edu/career.